nguyenanhtuan1102/resume-screening-app/README.md

 ```

 ### 7. Splitting data to train-set and test-set:
-The data is divided into training and testing sets.
-The training set is used to train the KNN model, while the testing set is used to evaluate its performance on unseen data.
+Before training our machine learning model, we split the dataset into training and testing sets.
+The training set is used to train the model, while the testing set is used to evaluate its performance.
+The ```train_test_split function``` from scikit-learn is used for this purpose.

 ``` bash